michav1510/Optimizing-Pipeline-in-Azure/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+The features of the data used are below :
+1)age : The age of the customer.
+2)job :

 **What are the benefits of the parameter sampler you chose?**